Pennsylvania Avenue

 Pennsylvania Avenue is a primarily diagonal street in Washington, D.C., that connects the United States Capitol with the White House and then crosses northwest Washington, D.C., to Georgetown.
-Traveling through southeast Washington from the Capitol, it enters Prince George's County, Maryland, and becomes MD Route 4 (MD 4) and then MD Route 717 in Upper Marlboro, and finally Stephanie Roper Highway.
+Traveling through southeast Washington from the Capitol, it enters Prince George's County, Maryland, and becomes MD Route 4 (MD 4) and then MD 717 in Upper Marlboro, and finally Stephanie Roper Highway.

 The section of the avenue between the White House, which is sometimes referred to by its address "1600 Pennsylvania Avenue", and the Capitol forms the basis for the Pennsylvania Avenue National Historic Site and is sometimes referred to as "America's Main Street"; it is the location of official parades and processions, and periodic protest marches.
 Pennsylvania Avenue is an important commuter road and is part of the National Highway System.

 Route

 The avenue runs for 5.8 mi in Washington, D.C., but the 1.2 mi of Pennsylvania Avenue from the White House to the United States Capitol building is far and away the most famed section of the avenue.
 It continues within the city for 3.5 mi, from the southeast corner of the Capitol grounds through the Capitol Hill neighborhood, and over the Anacostia River on the John Philip Sousa Bridge.
 Crossing most of Prince George's County, Maryland, it ends 9.5 mi from the Washington, D.C., border in Maryland at the junction with MD 717 in Upper Marlboro, where the name changes to Stephanie Roper Highway, for a total length of 15.3 mi.
 Stephanie Roper Highway used to be Pennsylvania Avenue, but was renamed in 2012.
 In addition to its street names, in Maryland it is designated as Maryland Route 4.

 Northwest of the White House, Pennsylvania Avenue runs for 1.4 mi to its end at M Street N.W. in Georgetown, just beyond the Pennsylvania Avenue Bridge over Rock Creek.
 From 1862 to 1962, streetcars ran the length of the avenue from Georgetown to the Anacostia River.